mitfik/rore-i18n/README.md

     rails g rore_i18n

-Answer for question what languages you want to use.
+Add settings in `config/settings.yml` in your ror_ecommarce

+    languages:
+      - pl
+      - en

 Remember that you need to have locales files for each language to make it work (e.g. config/locales/pl.yml)

 ## Supported/included languages:
 * en